Queen Square Private Healthcare

 Working predominately for the NHS, Barnie is available weekday evenings for face-to-face sessions, usually at Queen Square Private Healthcare in Central London or at other consulting rooms on Taviton Street, Central London.
 Tubes stations near these locations include Russel Square, Holborn, King's Cross and Euston.
 He also offers sessions through Skype.

-Please feel free to email Barnie with any questions and arrange an initial appointment.
+Please feel free to email Barnie with any questions and discuss arranging an initial appointment.
 Alternatively you can arrange to speak on the phone to help decide if you would like to work with him.

 Training, qualifications & experience